synsense/sinabs/CONTRIBUTING.md

 We welcome developers to build and contribute to sinabs.

-Please contact sadique.sheik at aictx dot ai for a contributors license agreement.
+Please email sinabs@synsense.ai for a contributors license agreement.

 ## How do you go about it?